sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

     >**Note:** ***First name, Last name and Email*** is based on your customer or recieved email.
 Not necessary to match with the Screenshot.

 ### Task 2: Connect a contact to your CRM

+In this task, you will learn how to link a saved contact with other records in Dynamics 365, assign roles, and establish meaningful relationships.

 **Note:** We can link a contact to another contact if there are already two or more contacts saved.
 If there is only one contact select **Create a new contact** to create a contact.